Jammu and Kashmir Apni Party: History

 An early success for the new party was its successful campaign to get the central Government of India to amend a recently promulgated law in order to make sure that government jobs in the region continue to be reserved for people with domiciled status.

-In November 2020, Junaid Azim Mattu was elected as Mayor of Srinagar and he joined Jammu and Kashmir Apni Party in presence of Altaf Bukhari thus making him first Mayor of the Party.
+The Youth Wing is called Youth Apni Party, and the student wing is known as Jammu and Kashmir Apni Student Union.
+The Women's Wing is headed by Dilshad Shaheen as Provincial President for Kashmir and Pavneet Kour as Provincial President for Jammu.

 Policy platform

-The party describes itself as being "of the commoners, by the commoners and for the commoners".
-One of the party's key demands is the full restoration of statehood for Jammu and Kashmir.
+The party describes itself as being "of the commoners, by the commoners, and for the commoners".
+One of its stated objective is to work for the full restoration of statehood to Jammu and Kashmir.
 The party also believes that government jobs in Jammu and Kashmir should be reserved for long standing residents of the region.
 It wants members of the displaced Kashmiri Hindu community to be able to safely return to their homes in the Kashmir Valley.
-The party is against the dynastic politics espoused by the Peoples democratic Party, which is dominated by the Sayeed family, the National Conference, which is dominated by the Abdullah family and the Indian National Congress, which is dominated by the Nehru–Gandhi family.
+The party opposes dynastic politics.